NishantThapa/HTML.FORM/README.md

-Its a Basic Html form dummy and without CSS !!
+# Its a Basic Html form dummy and without CSS !!

-Get method useed in this form
+'GET' method used in this form

 you can check it live @ https://nishantthapa.github.io/HTML.FORM/